 Advantage of HPB

 There are many advantages to using HPB.
 It doesn’t need compacting.
 It does double duty by replacing the typical sand//stone combination with only one material under pavers.
-We also find it a real convenience to use because only one pile of material gets delivered to the site instead of two.
-The walkway we’re showing you today was installed 11 years ago using HPB and it still looks as good as the day it was installed!
+We also find it a real convenience to use because you only need one delivery of material to the site instead of two.
+The walkway we’re showing you today is over a decade old using HPB and it still looks as good as the day it was installed!
 It has never heaved or shifted in all those years of use – and brutal Canadian winters!.
-My mother’s walkway, on the other hand, was installed the old fashioned way with sand; her walkway heaved after only a few short years and had to be redone again.
+My mother’s walkway, on the other hand, has a traditional sand installation; you can see how it’s heaving after only a few short years and is in dire need of repair.

 On delivery day, we got a skid of pavers, polymeric sand and truck load of HPB.
-Luckily we hadn’t gotten around to repaving our driveway yet; the heavy equipment and weight of the stone is hard on asphalt!
+Luckily we still need to repave our driveway; the heavy equipment and weight of the stone is hard on asphalt!

 For the HPB, Hubs prepared the driveway by laying out a large tarp.